LeonardWurmsdobler/PicoTemperatureLogger/README.md

-# PicoTemperatureLogger
-This is a MicroPython script that works on the raspberry pi pico to continuously record data and write to a csv file.
+# Raspberry Pi Pico Temperature Data Logger

 <img width="593" height="425" alt="image" src="https://github.com/user-attachments/assets/6c3c501a-4a15-4cdc-b015-4651fd67964a" />
-# 📊 Raspberry Pi Pico Temperature Data Logger

 A simple, low-cost temperature logging system built using a Raspberry Pi Pico (or Pico W) and a thermistor.
 This project records temperature readings at regular intervals and saves them to a CSV file for later analysis.